 It would appear that you have a conveyancing lawyer already.
 What do they say?
 You must check with your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same illness)

 My partner has suggested that I appoint his lawyers for conveyancing in Acrefair.
 Do I follow his recommendation?

 No doubt it’s preferable to choose a conveyancing practitioner is to have guidance from friends or relatives who have previously instructed the solicitor that you are considering.

-Can you provide any advice for leasehold conveyancing in Acrefair from the perspective of expediting the sale process?
+Do you have any top tips for leasehold conveyancing in Acrefair with the purpose of speeding up the sale process?